Hertzole/small-steamworks/Docs/docs/achievements.md

 bool isUnlocked = SteamManager.Achievements.IsAchievementUnlocked("API_NAME", out _);
 ```

+### Get Unlock Status for Other Users

-Check if an achievement is unlocked for a specific user:
+You can also check if an achievement is unlocked for another user.

 :::caution
 You must request the user stats for the user before you can get the unlock status for a user.
 That is an asynchronous operation, so you must use a callback or an `async` method call.
 See [Request User Stats](stats#request-user-stats).